Staff

 inballev@savion.huji.ac.il

-Since 2008, I have worked in various academic and administrative positions at the Hebrew University, focusing on the administration of collaborative, large-scale research projects.
-Since 2020, I have been the administrative director of the Jacob Robinson Institute for the History of Individual and Collective Rights, founded by the Alfred Landekcer Foundation.
+Since November 2025, I have been serving as the Administrative Director of the Jacob Robinson Institute for the History of Individual and Collective Rights, founded by the Alfred Landecker Foundation.

 Read Less